A Qatar Guide for Tourists and Residents

 Now these rare creatures, which may be in danger of extinction, are to be tracked by military cameras mounted on helicopters in part of a initiative by SCENR, Dolphin Energy and the Qatar Air force, according to the Gulf Times.

-If you want to know more about Qatar’s marine life, watch out for the second of Francis Gillespie’s article on Qatar Nature, which will be published next month and will include pictures of dugong.
+If you want to know more about Qatar’s marine life, watch out for the second of Frances Gillespie’s article on Qatar Nature, which will be published next month and will include pictures of dugong.
 The first article, An Introduction to Qatar’s Natural History, can be seen on the Natural History section of our website.

 Note - image taken from Wikipedia's page on Dugongs.